Zenthro/klarbook/README.md

 # Klarbook

-An open source alternative to QuickBooks for modern businesses.
+An open-source alternative to QuickBooks for modern businesses + powered by the latest tech and AI.

 ## About